achu072/resistor-ratio-calculator/README.md

-# Simple calculator that returns a combination of resistors from E12 or E24 series, based on the specified ratio R2/R1 and tolerance
+# Simple calculator that returns a combination of resistors from E12 or E24 series, based on the user-specified ratio R2/R1 and tolerance